What Makes You Good Enough For God?

 - TRY TO REMEMBER THEY’VE NOT EARNED A THING.
 This was difficult for me in the beginning of wanting to really have some fruit in my life for Jesus.
 I’m very aggressive and overly-competitive.
 I want to win at everything–which has been a blessing for me at times, and other times, a cursing (when it’s out of balance).
 So when I saw what other Christians were doing, I wanted to compete with their works.
 This is wrong.
 We don’t compete, we are on the same team!
 TEAM JESUS!
 And, all we have is 100% free!
 It can’t be competed for–or won, or lost!
 It doesn’t matter if someone’s been doing stuff for Jesus for 5 days, or 50 years, all we have is free.
 Free.
 Free.
 Free.
 WE’VE NOT EARNED ANYTHING.
 WE CAN’T EARN ANYTHING FROM GOD.
 Jesus already earned it all.
 Now, enjoy it, and grow fruit!
 Fruit that will last! (see John 15:16).

-- FAITH IN JESUS IS OUR ONLY RIGHTEOUSNESS.
+- ONLY OUR FAITH IN JESUS HAS MADE US RIGHTEOUS.
 This statement will upset the religious Christians.
 If you have a religious spirit that normally pesters you, you’ll probably judge me harshly for saying this–or you won’t fully believe it.
-The self-righteous believers who look at what they do (or refuse to do) “for” Jesus, as their identity (rather than their faith in Him alone) will absolutely hate this.
+The self-centered believers who look at what they do (or refuse to do) “for” Jesus as their identity, will absolutely hate this.
 Why?
 Because they find their identity in THEMSELVES doing stuff FOR God.
-Here’s a rule of thumb that will help you overcome this Pharisaical nastiness: When you feel yourself being pressured to do something, or not do something, in order to stay in good standing with God, let that be a red flag to take a step back and remember only your belief in Jesus is your good standing.
+Here’s a rule of thumb that will help you overcome this Pharisaical nastiness: When you feel yourself being pressured to do something or not do something in order to stay in good standing with God, let that be a red flag to take a step back and remember your belief in Jesus is your good standing.
 This fact will empower you to do more for God, as well as remove any sinful actions of the flesh or soul.
 This amazing power comes from understanding your full value of your identity in Christ alone.

 - STOP BEING AFRAID OF GOD.
 The fear of God is a major weapon of control and manipulation that the religious Christians use.
 And sure, the Bible says that “the fear of the Lord is the beginning of all wisdom” (see Proverbs 9:10)–THE BEGINNING–not the end, and not the middle.
 We all start out by understanding that God is really big, that He has standards we should gracefully strive for each day, and sure, we need to get on His side.
 And it is our faith in Jesus which does this–not anything we do or don’t do (see Ephesians 2:8,9).
 After that belief originates (once we accept Christ’s forgiveness of our sin) we need to STOP being afraid of God!
 You can’t enjoy a relationship with someone whom you fear because you won’t really love them.
 This is why John said, “there is no fear in love, God is love, God’s love for you is perfect, and perfect love casts out all fear” (see 1 John 4).
 Fear has to do with punishment, and because of Jesus we aren’t’ going to be eternally punished.
 This is good news!
 GOD’S LOVE FOR YOU IS PERFECT!
 HE LOVED YOU EVEN BEFORE HE FORMED THIS PLANET!
 JESUS’ LIFE, DEATH, AND RESURRECTION PROVES THIS!
 Simply ignore the scare tactics of others and enjoy Him!